-- NOT operate a damaged, malfunctioning or unusually performing hoist. - NOT operate a hoist until you have thoroughly read and understood Manufacturer's Operating and Maintenance Instructions or Manuals. - Be familiar with operating controls, procedures, and warnings. - NOT operate a hoist that has been modified without the manufacturer's approval or without certification that it is in conformity with ANSI/ASME B30 volumes. - NOT lift more than rated load for the hoist. - NOT use hoist with twisted, kinked, damaged, or worn wire rope. - NOT use the hoist to lift, support, or transport people. - NOT lift loads over people. - NOT operate a hoist unless all persons are and remain clear of the supported load. - NOT operate unless load is centered under hoist. - NOT attempt to lengthen the load wire rope or repair damaged load wire rope. - Protect the hoist's load wire rope from weld splatter or other damaging contaminants. - NOT operate hoist when it is restricted from forming a straight line from hook to support in the direction of loading. - NOT use load wire rope as a sling or wrap load wire rope around load. - NOT apply the load to the tip of the hook or to the hook latch.
+- NOT operate a damaged, malfunctioning or unusually performing hoist. - NOT operate a hoist until you have thoroughly read and understood Manufacturer's Operating and Maintenance Instructions or Manuals. - Be familiar with operating controls, procedures, and warnings. - NOT operate a hoist that has been modified without the manufacturer's approval or without certification that it is in conformity with ANSI/ASME B30 volumes. - NOT lift more than rated load for the hoist. - NOT use hoist with twisted, kinked, damaged, or worn chain. - NOT use the hoist to lift, support, or transport people. - NOT lift loads over people. - NOT operate a hoist unless all persons are and remain clear of the supported load. - NOT operate unless load is centered under hoist. - NOT attempt to lengthen the load chain or repair damaged load chain. - Protect the hoist's load chain from weld spatter or other damaging contaminants. - NOT operate hoist when it is restricted from forming a straight line from hook to support in the direction of loading. - NOT use load chain as a sling or wrap load chain around load. - NOT apply the load to the tip of the hook or to the hook latch.

-- NOT apply load unless the wire rope is properly seated in its grooves. - NOT apply load if bearing prevents equal loading on all load-supporting ropes. - NOT operate beyond the limits of the load wire rope travel. - NOT leave load supported by the hoist unattended unless specific precautions have been taken. - NOT allow the load wire rope or hook to be used as an electrical or welding ground. - NOT allow the load wire rope or hook to be touched by a live welding electrode. - NOT remove or obscure the warnings on the hoist. - NOT operate a hoist on which the safety placards or decals are missing or illegible - NOT operate a hoist unless it has been securely attached to a suitable support. - NOT operate a hoist unless load slings or other approved single attachments are properly sized, and seated in the hook saddle. - NOT use the hoist in such a way that could result in shock or impact loads being applied to the hoist. - Take up slack carefully make sure load is balanced and load-holding action is secure before continuing. - Shut down a hoist that malfunctions or performs unusually and report such malfunction. - Make sure hoist limit switches function properly. - Warn personnel before lifting or moving a load. - Warn personnel of an approaching load.
+- NOT apply load unless the load chain is properly seated in the load sheave (and idle sheave for hoist with two chain falls). - NOT apply load if bearing prevents equal loading on all load-supporting chain. - NOT operate beyond the limits of the load chain travel. - NOT leave load supported by the hoist unattended unless specific precautions have been taken. - NOT allow the load chain or hook to be used as an electrical or welding ground. - NOT allow the load chain or hook to be touched by a live welding electrode. - NOT remove or obscure the warnings on the hoist. - NOT operate a hoist on which the safety placards or decals are missing or illegible - NOT operate a hoist unless it has been securely attached to a suitable support. - NOT operate a hoist unless load slings or other approved single attachments are properly sized, and seated in the hook saddle. - NOT use the hoist in such a way that could result in shock or impact loads being applied to the hoist. - Take up slack carefully make sure load is balanced and load-holding action is secure before continuing. - Shut down a hoist that malfunctions or performs unusually and report such malfunction. - Make sure hoist limit lever functions properly. - Warn personnel before lifting or moving a load. - Warn personnel of an approaching load.